welles/BannerlordCheats/README.md

 # BannerlordCheats
 Adds various cheats to Mount &amp; Blade: Bannerlord.
 Everything is configurable through a menu using [MBOptionScreen](https://github.com/Aragas/Bannerlord.MBOptionScreen).

-# Cheats
+All options are instantly applied without a restart.
+The mod can be safely installed/uninstalled in existing save games, but you should always backup your saves anyways when changing mods.

 ## Hotkeys